-Jenny grew up loving video games and animated films, and she spent a lot of time drawing.
-This led to her studying 3D art in college, while also taking math and science classes to get a ‘real’ job.
+Jenny grew up loving video games and animated films, and also spent a lot of time drawing.
+She studied 3D art in college while also taking math and science classes to get a ‘real’ job.
 Once she realized there were careers that combined technology and art, she never looked back.
 Jenny started as a technical artist intern at Blizzard, where she learned a lot from really talented people and eventually worked on some cool projects including Overwatch.
 From there, she had the chance to join Apple and work on AR/VR applications.

 Random Facts: I used to compete in figure skating, and my first job in high school was as a figure skating instructor.
 Before getting into the gaming industry, I considered a career in biological research.
 I spent a lot of time growing cell cultures, running DNA tests, and even studied wildlife in Costa Rica.

-Favorite Games: Fire Emblem: Three Houses, Breath of the Wild, Diablo 3
+Favorite Games: Fire Emblem: Three Houses, Breath of the Wild, Diablo III